lukewilliamboswell/lukewilliamboswell.github.io/content/index.md

 Hi, I'm Luke.

-I'm passionate about technology, and like to challenging myself to learn more and think creatively.
+I'm passionate about technology, and like to challenge myself to learn more and think creatively.

 You can find me on [GitHub](https://github.com/lukewilliamboswell), or [LinkedIn](https://www.linkedin.com/in/lukewilliamboswell/).